 4. Examine factors that facilitated the adoption of educational technologies to promote ELT practice in the tertiary level English language learning institutions in the UAE

-The United Arab Emirates (UAE) is placed in a strategic location for trade, allowing multiple languages to thrive in its vicinity.
+The United Arab Emirates (UAE) is placed strategically for trade, allowing multiple languages to thrive in its vicinity.
 English medium instruction is one of the core concepts upheld in federally funded tertiary education institutes (Rogier, 2012).
 To extend and provide improved English instruction, it is essential to incorporate ICT and other technologies for teaching and learning the English language.

 Sustainability is often described as an education ecosystem’s ability to maintain scholastic processes, functions, diversity, and productivity into the future.
 To look at it at a practical level, ELT faculty needs to introduce information and communication technologies in existing educational ecosystems so that they may absorb it and own the change (Howard et al., 2016).

 As per the current understanding, no literature examines sustainable technology integration in English language training in the UAE (Howard et al., 2016).
-By conducting the proposed study, the current status of technology/ICT can be examined at the tertiary level to recommend strategies that further its beneficial use.
-It is also important to examine how ELT faculty in the UAE can use ICT for training students in the English language.
+The current status of technology/ICT can be reviewed at the tertiary level to recommend strategies that further its beneficial use by conducting the proposed study.
+It is also essential to investigate how ELT faculty in the UAE can use ICT for training students in the English language.

 The proposed research looks to adopt a qualitative phenomenological case study approach.
-The phenomenological approach is being used to understand the topic of interest from the everyday knowledge and perceptions of specific respondent groups (Vinke et al., 1998).
-By using this approach, researchers have an initial knowledge about the topic.
+The phenomenological method is used to understand the topic of interest from the everyday knowledge and perceptions of specific respondent groups (Vinke et al., 1998).
+By using this approach, researchers have an initial understanding of the topic.
 They are interested in developing an in-depth comprehension or clarification of potentially conflicting or equivocal information from previous data (Stake, 1995).

-Denscombe (2004) argues that it is not primarily concerned with explaining the causes of things; instead, it describes how things are experienced first-hand by the typical world by those involved.
-Yin (2003) argues that the case study is a particular style of educational research appropriate for investigating professional development instructors and teachers' concepts.
-Stake (1995) asserts the benefit of using a qualitative case study methodology, which arises from its emphasis on each case's uniqueness and the educator’s subjective experience.
+Denscombe (2004) argues that it is not primarily concerned with explaining the causes of things; instead, it describes how things are experienced first-hand by the typical world.
+Yin (2003) argues that the case study is a particular style of educational research appropriate for investigating professional development instructors and teachers’ concepts.
+Stake (1995) asserts the benefit of using a qualitative case study methodology, which arises from emphasising each case’s uniqueness and the educator’s subjective experience.

-The proposed research intends to explore the different perspectives of professionals in teaching at the tertiary level in the UAE in terms of their experiences as ELT faculty and how technology and ICT use in education can enhance English language learning.
+The proposed research intends to explore the different perspectives of professionals in teaching at the tertiary level in the UAE regarding their experiences as ELT faculty and how technology and ICT use in education can enhance English language learning.
 The focus group interview will be used in the current study to collect data from a diverse group of people.

 The proposed study looks to use purposive sampling when choosing the school and the focus group participants, a strategy used by Punch (2005).
-The tertiary school that will be selected for the proposed research will be chosen based on the staff experience in working as ELT faculty and having experience with using technology for education.
-Recommendations for choosing the school will also be taken by several tertiary level teachers working at institutions in the UAE.
+The tertiary school selected for the proposed research will be chosen based on the staff experience in working as ELT faculty and having experience with using technology for education.
+Recommendations for selecting the school will also be taken by several tertiary level teachers working at institutions in the UAE.

 The study proposes to have ten focus group interviews that will last one hour.
 Based on the availability of participants, the total number of people interviewed will be determined.
 However, it is proposed to use fifty (50) participants to take part in the groups.
 Participants will be included in the focus group if they are ELT faculty at the education institution and have had experience using technology/ICT for English language instruction, particularly in UAE.

 The proposed study will use thematic analysis to evaluate the data obtained.
-Thematic analysis is a method used to identify, analyze, and report patterns or themes within data (Braun and Clarke, 2006).
-The analysis technique minimally organizes and describes the data set in rich detail.
+Thematic analysis is used to identify, analyse, and report patterns or themes within data (Braun and Clarke, 2006).
+The analysis technique minimally organises and describes the data set in rich detail.
 It further interprets various aspects of the research topic (Braun and Clarke, 2006).